Disclaimer: this blog post doesn’t constitute accounting advice. When in doubt, talk to a lawyer/accountant and all that

 Why a C Corp instead of an LLC?

-A single-member LLC (regarded as a pass-through entity by default) complicates the tax situation for nonresident aliens - a term-of-art for non-US citizens & residents (which I am).
+A single-member LLC, which is a pass-through entity by default, complicates the tax matters for nonresident aliens - a term-of-art for non-US citizens & residents (which I am).
 Pass-through means a business income is treated as a personal income for the owners.

 While C Corps are more complex to run, their tax treatment is relatively straightforward: they’re only taxed on their profits.
 If you’re paying yourself a salary, you can expense that amount, which will lower your taxable income (assuming you’re not a US taxpayer.
 Otherwise, it gets complicated, fast).

 If you’re a US citizen or a resident, LLC is more apt if you want to bootstrap your business.

 Companies formed in the State of Delaware are required to keep a registered agent in the state.
 Think of it as an address state and federal agencies use to get ahold of you.

 Somewhere around mid-January, you will receive an email from Stripe Atlas asking whether you want to renew the registered agent.
 If you don’t explicitly opt-out, they will automatically renew your registered agent subscription by the end of January.

-Unfortunately, the registered agent that comes with Atlas can’t accept general mail (except for bank cards).
+Unfortunately, the registered agent that comes with Atlas can’t accept general mail except for bank cards.
 Some virtual address providers (aka CMRA) can act as your registered agent.
-That way, you can avoid the $100 fee for the default registered agent that comes with Atlas.
+That way, you can avoid the $100 yearly fee for the default registered agent that comes with Atlas.
 To change the registered agent, you will have to complete a “Change of Address” form.

 Delaware Franchise Tax

 While Delaware doesn’t have a sales tax, they do impose a Franchise Tax on registered businesses.

 There are two ways to calculate the Franchise Tax: Authorized Shares Method and Assumed Par Value Capital Method.
-I won’t get into a nitty-gritty, but suffice it to say that you can use one that minimizes your tax liability.
+I won’t get into the nitty-gritty, but suffice it to say that you can use one that minimizes your tax liability.